Edward Davson

-Sir Edward Rae Davson, 1st Baronet, (14 February 1875 – 6 August 1937) was a British businessman who was influential in colonial economics.
+Sir Edward Rae Davson, 1st Baronet, (14 February 1875 – 6 August 1937) was a Guyanese businessman who was influential in colonial economics.
 He was the managing director of Messrs.
 S. Davson & Co., Ltd., a prominent West Indies merchant firm.

 Early life and education

 Davson was born in British Guyana, the second of four sons of Sir Henry Katz Davson, also born in Guyana, and Ann Helen Miller, of Kinnoull, Perthshire.
 His father was a London-based Guyana sugar merchant who operated Henry Davson & Sons.
 The Davson family fled Courland after refusing to take an oath of allegiance to the tsar in 1795; Davson's grandfather, Simon Davson, settled in Guyana.